How Can You Be Removed From Sex Crime Registration in California?

-The first thing that must be considered in any sex crime related offense is how to avoided pleading guilty to a sex crime that involves registration from the beginning.
+The first thing that must be considered in any sex crime-related related offense is avoiding pleading guilty to a sex crime involving registration.

-Having represented hundreds of people charged with sex crimes over the years, I make it my number one job to do everything I can to avoid them registering as a sex offender for the rest of their life.
+Having represented hundreds of people charged with sex crimes over the years, I make it my number one job to do everything I can to avoid them registering as sex offenders for the rest of their life.

-There are strategies that can be employed in every case, but it depends on the crime and the circumstances surrounding its commission.
+Some strategies can be employed in every case, but it depends on the crime and its commission circumstances.
 There are many factors the prosecutor and judge consider before making their final decision on this issue.

-It is not an easy task because if the prosecutors believe that you have a propensity to commit illegal sex crimes, the most powerful weapon they have in their arsenal is to make you register as a sex offender for the rest of your life.
-If I can convince them that there are other, less severe, ways to deter future sex crimes, then we are in a position to avoid the registration aspect of a sex crime.
+It is not an easy task because if the prosecutors believe that you tend to commit illegal sex crimes, the most potent weapon they have in their arsenal is to make you register as a sex offender for the rest of your life.
+If I can convince them that there are other, less severe ways to deter future sex crimes, then we are in a position to avoid the registration aspect of a sex crime.

 Sex Registration on a Tiered System

-As I write this post, there is legislature pending that would make sex registration a tiered system and give a break to some of the people who currently register and future people who will have to register as a sex offender in California.
+As I write this post, legislation pending would make sex registration a tiered system and give a break to some of the people who currently register and future people who will have to register as sex offenders in California.

-This is one of the few positive changes that I have seen proposed over the course of the past 25 years of defending people charged with sex crimes.
-However, beware that the new sex crime legislation has been proposed and endorsed by the Los Angeles County District Attorney's Office.
+This is one of the few positive changes that I have seen proposed over the past 25 years of defending people charged with sex crimes.
+However, beware that the new sex crime legislation has been submitted and endorsed by the Los Angeles County Attorney's Office.

-Hence, it is likely that there will be limits on the extent of the legislature and it will not do everything that is necessary to clean up the mess related to registering as a sex offender in California.
+Hence, it is likely that there will be limits on the extent of the legislature, and it will not do everything necessary to clean up the mess related to registering as a sex offender in California.

-The reason that the prosecutors are behind the new legislation, aimed at clarifying the sex crime registration system and grouping the more serious crimes into defined groups and the less serious sex related offenses into other groups that will not require a life time of registration, is because they too are frustrated by the harshness of the current system and the lack of flexibility.
+The reason that the prosecutors are behind the new legislation, aimed at clarifying the sex crime registration system and grouping the more severe crimes into defined groups and the less sex-related severe offenses into other groups that will not require a lifetime of the registration, is because they too are frustrated by the harshness of the current system and the lack of flexibility.

 It makes their jobs harder to try and give anyone a break who deserves it.
-If the new legislation makes things clearer, then this will make sex crime defense in Los Angeles much easier and less inconsistent when it comes to who will have to register as a sex offender and under what circumstances.
-One of the big goal of the DA's Office is consistency in the way they prosecute sex crime cases.
+Suppose the new legislation makes things more transparent.
+In that case, this will make sex crime defense in Los Angeles much easier and less inconsistent when it comes to who will have to register as a sex offender and under what circumstances.
+One of the big goals of the DA's Office is consistency in the way they prosecute sex crime cases.

 Penalties for Sex Crimes in California